Al-Ahli Arab Hospital explosion: Norwegian Refugee Council

-Jan Egeland, secretary general of the Norwegian Refugee Council, an independent organization that assists in order to displaced persons and that is active in Gaza, posted: "The massacre of children at the Gaza Hospital should lead to a ceasefire and end to missiles on/from densely populated Gaza, whoever triggered this fateful missile."
-Egeland also stated "A war with many more dead kids than armed men is considered to be a very dirty war."
+Jan Egeland, secretary general of the Norwegian Refugee Council, an independent organization that assists in order to displaced persons and that is active in Gaza, posted: "The massacre of children at the Gaza Hospital should lead to a ceasefire and end to missiles on/from densely populated Gaza, whoever triggered this fateful missile".
+Egeland also said: "A war with many more dead kids than armed men is considered to be a very dirty war".

 On culpability

-Biden subsequently said at a meeting with Israeli prime minister Benjamin Netanyahu that, "Based on what I've seen, it appears as though it was done by the other team, not you", later adding "I'm not suggesting that Hamas deliberately did it, either – it's that old thing: You've got to learn how to shoot straight".
+Biden subsequently said at a meeting with Israeli Prime Minister Benjamin Netanyahu that: "Based on what I've seen, it appears as though it was done by the other team, not you", later adding "I'm not suggesting that Hamas deliberately did it, either – it's that old thing: You've got to learn how to shoot straight".

-Saudi Arabia, Jordan, Qatar, UAE, Bahrain, Oman, Egypt, Lebanon, Pakistan, Algeria and Libya condemned the explosions as attacks, and accused Israeli forces of bombing the hospital.
+Saudi Arabia, Jordan, Qatar, the UAE, Bahrain, Oman, Egypt, Lebanon, Pakistan, Algeria, and Libya condemned the explosions as attacks, and accused Israeli forces of bombing the hospital.
 The UAE and Bahrain condemned the explosions as Israeli attacks, and demanded an "immediate cessation of hostilities".
-The Turkish president Recep Tayyip Erdogan denounced the bombing as "the latest example of Israeli attacks devoid of the most basic human values."
+The Turkish President Recep Tayyip Erdoğan denounced the bombing as: "the latest example of Israeli attacks devoid of the most basic human values".
 Moussa Faki, Chairperson of the African Union Commission, denounced the IDF attack as a "war crime" and demanded that other countries stop what they said was Israeli aggression.

 Calls for international investigation

-On 19 October 2023, during a State Department daily briefing, US Department of State spokesperson Matthew Miller, indicated that he did not believe an international investigation into the explosion was "appropriate at this time" given the fact that Israel had provided evidence to support its claims, whereas Hamas had provided none.
+On 19 October 2023, during a State Department daily briefing, U.S. Department of State spokesperson Matthew Miller, indicated that he did not believe an international investigation into the explosion was "appropriate at this time" given the fact that Israel had provided evidence to support its claims, whereas Hamas had provided none.

-On 20 October 2023, the United Nations Human Rights Office called for an independent investigation into the explosion.
-A spokesperson for the office stated that there was a need for accountability and observed that it would be difficult for the UN to monitor an investigation because of the ongoing conflict between Israel and Hamas.
+On 20 October 2023, the United Nations Human Rights Office (OHCHR) called for an independent investigation into the explosion.
+A spokesperson for the office said that there was a need for accountability and observed that it would be difficult for the UN to monitor an investigation because of the ongoing conflict between Israel and Hamas.

-On 26 November 2023, Human Rights Watch published a report finding that the cause of the explosion was likely a misfired Palestinian rocket, but that the victims and their families deserved full answers concerning the circumstances, including the identity of those responsible for launching or authorizing the attack–something that only a thorough investigation and analysis of all evidence could provide.
-Human Rights Watch observed that the mandate of the Independent International Commission of Inquiry on the Occupied Palestinian Territory, including East Jerusalem, and Israel, which was established by the United Nations Human Rights Council in 2021, gave it authority to investigate the incident, and noted that the commission had previously issued a statement indicating that it was documenting human rights violations committed by all parties in the context of the ongoing armed conflict.
+On 26 November 2023, Human Rights Watch (HRW) published a report finding that the cause of the explosion was likely a misfired Palestinian rocket, but that the victims and their families deserved full answers concerning the circumstances, including the identity of those responsible for launching or authorizing the attack–something that only a thorough investigation and analysis of all evidence could provide.
+Human Rights Watch (HRW) observed that the mandate of the Independent International Commission of Inquiry on the Occupied Palestinian Territory, which was established by the United Nations Human Rights Council (UNHRC) in 2021, gave it authority to investigate the incident, and said that the commission had previously issued a statement indicating that it was documenting human rights violations committed by all parties in the context of the ongoing armed conflict.